-Rather, the Pennsylvania Workers’ Compensation Act protects an injured worker’s right to be paid wage losses when they are unable to perform the job they did before they were hurt on the job.
-And the Pennsylvania Workers’ Compensation Act protects an injured worker’s right to be paid for medical care to treat the injuries they suffered when they were hurt on the job.
+Instead, the Pennsylvania Workers’ Compensation Act protects injured workers’ right to be paid wage losses when they are unable to perform the job they did before they were hurt on the job.
+And, the Pennsylvania Workers’ Compensation Act protects injured workers’ right to be paid for medical care to treat the injuries they suffered when they were hurt on the job.

-While some employees are protected in a limited way, for example, employees subject to a union or collective bargaining agreement, the Workers’ Compensation Act does not preserve your job or your medical benefits, such as Blue Cross or an HMO.
+While some employees are protected in a limited way (such as those employees subject to a union or collective bargaining agreement), the Workers’ Compensation Act does not preserve your job or your medical benefits.
 In those situations, being hurt not only penalizes workers by paying them a fixed rate that never goes up but also by not assuring that they have a job when they are better or that they have medical insurance to cover all of the things that aren’t covered by workers’ compensation.

-When you are hurt, you need a lawyer who will answer your questions, and devote their time to helping you.
+When you are hurt, you need a lawyer who will answer your questions, and devote time to helping you.
 We are proud of our reputation for client-focused legal representation, and welcome your call or email.
-When you are hurt, give us a call at 610-446-3457 or click here to send us an email.
+If you have a question for Dan Siegel, just click here!